rastanton/GAMMA/GAMMA-S_README.md

 ```
 GAMMA-S.py my_genome.fasta gene_db.fasta output_name [optional arguments]
 ```
-There are four optional arguments:
+There are five optional arguments:

   -a,--all:            Returns all (including overlapping) gene matches